thenikitakotlyarov/linux_modding_vfs/README.md

 see [an example](launchSkyrim.sh) to get started

-[settings](settings.py) will need to be configured; highly recommended to read throught comments
+[settings](settings.py) will need to be configured; highly recommended to read through the comments

 [helpers](init.py) are useful to look through/use elsewhere